 - Koppert (still growing)

-We have also included a shorter overview from 2002 of:
+We have also included a shorter overview of:

 - AEF Global (gone in its original form)

 - Bactec (gone)

 - BioAgri (Lantmännen)